kubernetes/kops/docs/operations/images.md

 ### Ubuntu 18.04 (Bionic)

-Ubuntu 18.04 is based on Kernel version **4.15** which has number of known bugs that affect it and may be noticed with larger clusters:
+Ubuntu 18.04 is based on Kernel version **4.15** which has a number of known bugs that affect it and which may be noticed with larger clusters:

 * [kubernetes/kubernetes#56903](https://github.com/kubernetes/kubernetes/issues/56903)
 * [kubernetes/kubernetes#67577](https://github.com/kubernetes/kubernetes/issues/67577)